Skip to Main Content

 If you don't have more than one browser on your computer, consider adding one.
 It's a good idea to have more than one browser, because many database features perform better in one or another browser.

-You could also try using a different computer or mobile device to check your link.
+You can also try the link on a different computer or mobile device to test it.